gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide section](userguide/dependency_management.html#version_selection_rules) on version selection rules for further information.

-### Native language cross-compilation improvements
+### Native language cross-compilation improvements (i)

 - Uses the file naming scheme of the target platform, rather than then host platform.
-- Uses linker arguments based on the target platform, rather than the host platform.
+- Uses compiler and linker arguments based on the target platform, rather than the host platform.
 - Added `eachPlatform()` method to each `ToolChain` type, to allow fine-grained customization of a particular tool chain on a per-platform basis.
 - Added `TargetedPlatformToolChain.getPlatform()` to allow tool chain customization logic access to the target platform.

+### Support for building x64 binaries on Windows using GCC (i)

+Previous versions of Gradle have supported building x86 binaries using GCC on Windows.
+This Gradle release adds initial support for building x64 binaries using GCC on Windows.

 ### Specify VCS integration with IDEA support